IDA's Milestones for Animals

 In Brazil, IDA partners with Kinship Circle to provide search-and-rescue and veterinary care to thousands of animal victims of flash flooding and giant landslides.

-IDA wages a campaign that prevents dog-killing “artist” Tom Otterness from getting $750,000 from the city of San Francisco.In California, the Richmond City Council votes to end live bird sales at its farmers’ market after IDA organized weekly protests, petitionsand action alerts to convince the city to end the cruel practice of selling live chickens there.
+In California, Richmond City Council votes to end live bird sales at its farmers’ market after IDA co-organized weekly protests, petitions and action alerts to convince the city to end the cruel practice of selling live chickens.

 2012

 Hound hunting is banned in California with the help of thousands of IDA supporters.
-IDA partners with other organizations in another Fur Free Friday march on the streets of Beverly Hills, CA, and helps to coordinate 22 protests across the U.S. and Canada.
+IDA partners with other organizations in another Fur Free Friday march on the streets of Beverly Hills, Calif., and helps to coordinate 22 protests across the U.S. and Canada.

-IDA holds a press conference after a mountain lion is fatally shot in Santa Monica, CA, urging collaboration between wildlife agencies and local experts to prevent killing.
+IDA holds a press conference after a mountain lion is fatally shot in Santa Monica, Calif., urging collaboration between wildlife agencies and local experts to prevent killing.
 In 2013, a law is passed in California mandating just that.

 IDA creates a Guardian Credo, putting into words a heartfelt set of ideals, beliefs, and principles which define the term “guardian.”
-Itpledges to widen our circle of justice and compassion beyond the human species,oppose cruelty and injustice towards animals, and refer to animals as we refer to ourselves or to our fellow humans, among other things.
+It pledges to widen our circle of justice and compassion beyond the human species,oppose cruelty and injustice towards animals, and refer to animals as we refer to ourselves or to our fellow humans, among other things.

 IDA conducts undercover investigations in South Korea, exposing the horrific mistreatment of millions of dogs and cats who are slaughtered each year for profit and sold as food.